-Only God's grace and scriptural confidence could bring

-me to the place that I would now embrace him when years ago I would shun him.
+Only God's grace and scriptural confidence could bring me to the place that I would now embrace him when years ago I would shun him.
 My culture said to do one thing; the scriptural confidence of God told me to do another.
 We must always reject culture and say "yes" to confidence of Holy Scripture.

 We are as Baptists soul competent, scripturally confident, and thirdly, Baptists are structurally cooperative.
 "I will build my church," Jesus said.
 He is going to put us together, to build us.
 You understand that this Baptist system should not work.
 It can't work according to worldly standards.
 I have tried to explain it to secular newspapers all year long.
-They ask, "Who is in charge?"
-I say, "The church is in charge."
 They ask, "Do you speak for the church?"
 I say, "Friend, I can't even speak for my wife; I don't speak for Florida Baptists."
 If you want an opinion, ask me-I always have one, but it is mine.
 I cannot state my opinion as yours.
 We are as Baptists structurally cooperative.